Success stories

 With the WhatsApp popup on mobile, a single tap takes mobile users into chat so they can sign up for WhatsApp marketing comunications.
 Smart automization of this opt-in flow minimizes the need for monitoring.

-Automated code send-out
+3. Automated code sendout

 Frame 2569